PavanKalisetti/vscode-portfolio/README.md

 ## Using the Gemini AI Assistant

 1. Click on the AI Assistant icon in the Activity Bar (the 6th icon from the top)
-2. Click the "Start Listening" button to begin speaking
+2. **Voice Input**: Click the "Start Listening" button to speak to the AI
+3. **Text Input**: Alternatively, type your question in the text box and click "Send"
-3. Ask any question, and the AI will respond with text and voice
+4. The AI will respond with both text and voice
-4. Click "Stop Speaking" to interrupt the AI's voice response
+5. Click "Stop Speaking" to interrupt the AI's voice response

+**Note**: Speech recognition may not work in all environments (especially in some deployed environments).
+The text input option is provided as a reliable alternative.

 You can also customize the AI's behavior:
 1. Click "Show System Prompt" to reveal the system instructions